commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 With PAYONE:

  * TODO will negative line item amounts lead to failures? our custom line item can be used as a place to set discounts.
+ * TODO is addresscheck and paymentdatacheck free?
+Would trigger it automatically.
  * TODO when does `vauthorization` happen?  only on the Billing functionality?
  * TODO when does `vauthorization` happen?  only on the Billing functionality?
  * do we need to support `refund` txaction on notification if we trigger only debit and not refund?
  * TODO when do we need the `managemandate` call?
  * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
- * hwo to calculate the amountPaid in our platform
  * clarify status. errormessage vs. failedcause vs. ...   -> what is the overall status?
 TODO PAYONE

- * NK concerning checkout documentation: what's the minimum requirements for a creditcardcheck (esp. concerning hash, secrets etc -> server side stuff)
-   As far as I understand the docs the hashed parameters are all fixed, so the hash can be done just once and that's it.
-So what's the security feature of it?

-With CT Product Management / CT internal:

- * TODO how to trigger address / bank data checks?
-Just a a payment without transaction is not safe against intermediate states and too implicit.
-   (request=bankaccountcheck / addresscheck / consumerscore)
-   * As data check is not a financial transaction, we don't want to include it in the Transactions.
-Interactions are the wrong semantics.
-   * maybe directly on the integration service? ->  It has to happen synchronously in the checkout anyways.
-     *  GET /commercetools/payments/1234-1234-1234-1234/paymentdatacheck
-     *  GET /commercetools/payments/1234-1234-1234-1234/addresscheck
-     *  GET /commercetools/payments/1234-1234-1234-1234/consumerscore

- * TODO what to write into the CT payment object to trigger an `updatereminder`, i.e. dunning level trigger
-     * also directly on the integration?
-POST /commercetools/payments/123.../dunninglevel

- * The definiton of the amountAuthorized field is unclear: Is it the amount that is remaining (not yet charged) from the auth or is it just the sum of all successful authorizations?

- * Wie übersetzen wir price, receivable, balance in  amountPlanned und amountPaid.
-Positive Balance heißt, dass der Händler noch Geld offen hat (schon bei PAYONE nachgefragt)
+ * Wie übersetzen wir price, receivable, balance in amountPaid.
-   * amountPlanned = price, but the price is zero when only a preauthorization is done yet.
-And not in Cash Advance payments, too.
    * amountPaid = receivable minus balance?
 (TODO verify with PAYONE as there is no 1:1 example yet.), Can be wrong if receivable = 0 e.g. in cash advance etc.
-   * XXX field missing XXX = receivable
-     * -> How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
-   * ACTHTUNG: PAYONE Felder in Euro, d.h. * 100 und auf volle cent runden.

- * (Prio Low) How to set `capturemode` -> NK define logic how to find out that a capture is the last delivery.
-   * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals the current `receivable` (for which we don't have a field), THEN it's the last?
-   * (allowed values: completed / notcompleted ).
-Mandatory just with Billsafe & Klarna.  ->

-Fields that CT could consider making a built-in:

-  * Reference Nr. ( a use case for the `key` feature )
-  * Customer oriented status LText (`customermessage` at PAYONE )
-  * something that makes the difference between originally planned amount and current receivable transparent (dunning fees etc)
-  * language assignment.
-That's a general issue with the architecture that delegates as much as possible to a detached microservice
-    (how does the service know which of the various LText fields in CTP to take?)
+     (Positive Balance heißt, dass der Händler noch Geld offen hat)

+ * concerning checkout documentation: what's the security feature of the hash? it's just done over the fields that are plaintext in the page and there is no secret in the hash, too.

 ## PAYONE fields that map to custom CT Payment fields (by method)

 Please use the commercetools custom payment types (per method) from the [method type specifications](https://github.com/nkuehn/payment-integration-specifications/blob/master/Method-Keys.md) in the payment specifications project.